Lisbon with Kids: Things to Do and Itinerary for 3 Days

 Science Museum: Pavilhão do Conhecimento

-Let’s start with the Pavilhão do Conhecimento, the science museum in Lisbon.
-It might sound kind of boring at first, but for us it was the absolute top highlight for kids.
+Let’s start with the Pavilhão do Conhecimento, Lisbon’s science museum.
+It might sound a bit boring at first, but for us it was the ultimate highlight for kids.

-The museum is just as exciting for toddlers ages 3 and up as it is for older kids to teens.
+It’s just as exciting for toddlers from age 3 as it is for older kids and teens.

-Older kids can play with robots or build circuits, and toddlers have a great room with lots of interactive games.
-Our highlight there was the construction site, where only kids from 3-6 years can go and control a crane or load a train.
+Older children can tinker with robots or build circuits, while toddlers have a room full of fun interactive games.
+Our favorite spot?
+The construction site, where kids 3–6 can control a crane or load a train.

-When we asked our 3-year-old son after our Lisbon trip what he liked best about the city, he said, “the construction site!”
+When we asked our 3-year-old what he loved most about Lisbon, he said: “the construction site!”

 How to get there

-The Science Museum is located outside of downtown on the former Expo site.
-You should plan for a good half hour for the trip.
-Take the metro to Oriente station, from there it’s about a 10-minute walk.
+The Science Museum is outside the city center on the former Expo site.
+Plan for about 30 minutes to get there.
+Take the metro to Oriente station and then a 10-minute walk.

 Oceanarium

-Located right next to the Science Museum in Lisbon is the Oceanário de Lisboa, a fantastic destination for kids.
+Next to the Science Museum is the Oceanário de Lisboa, a must for kids.

-This massive aquarium, the largest in Europe, offers an exciting experience for children of all ages.
-At the heart of the building lies a massive main tank housing sharks, rays, and vibrant schools of fish.
+This huge aquarium, Europe’s largest, is exciting for children of all ages.
+The centerpiece is a massive tank with sharks, rays, and colorful fish.

-Additionally, there are smaller tanks featuring reptiles, jellyfish, and seahorses, as well as penguins and sea lions.
+Smaller tanks feature reptiles, jellyfish, and seahorses, plus penguins and sea lions.

-Our tip: Make sure to buy your tickets online in advance.
-When we got there, there was quite a long line at the ticket counters.
-With our online tickets, we breezed right past it and got straight into the aquarium.
-The price is the same as on-site.
+Our tip: Buy tickets online in advance.
+When we arrived, there was a long line.
+With online tickets, we went straight in.
+Prices are the same as on-site.

 To the ticket for the Oceanarium